fledge-iot/fledge/docs/tuning_fledge.rst

 Support Bundle Configuration
 ============================

-The support bundle is a collection of information about the Fledge instance that is useful for diagnosing issues with the system.
+The support bundle is a collection of diagnostic data about the Fledge instance, used to identify and troubleshoot system issues more effectively.
-Following configuration parameters can be set to control the collection of information in the support bundle.
+The following configuration parameters control the automatic generation and retention of support bundles:

 +--------------------------------+
 | |support_bundle_configuration| |
 +--------------------------------+

- - **Auto Generate On Failure**: This option controls whether a support bundle is automatically generated when a service fails.
-If set to true then a support bundle will be generated and stored in the *support* directory of the Fledge data directory.
-Also an alert will be generated to notify the user that a support bundle has been created.
+ - **Auto Generate On Failure**: This option controls whether a support bundle is automatically created when a service failure occurs.
+By default, this is set to **true**.
+When enabled, a support bundle is generated and saved in the **support** directory within the Fledge data directory.
+An alert is also triggered to notify the user that the bundle has been created.

- - **Bundles To Retain**: This controls the number of support bundles that will be retained in the *support* directory.
-When a new support bundle is created, if the number of bundles exceeds this value then the oldest bundle will be deleted to make space for the new one.
+ - **Bundles To Retain**: This setting defines how many support bundles should be retained.
+The default and minimum value is **1**, and the maximum number of bundles that can be retained is **3**.
+If the number of stored bundles exceeds this limit, the oldest one is automatically deleted to make room for the new bundle.